Keyboard

 Keyboard overview

-The following image shows a 104-key Saitek keyboard with arrows pointing to each section, including the control keys, function keys, LED indicators, wrist pad, arrow keys, and keypad.
+The following image shows a 104-key Saitek keyboard with each grouping (section), including the control keys, function keys, LED indicators, wrist pad, arrow keys, and keypad.

 Computer keyboard overview